MileHacker Logo

 • Ethical tour operators like G Adventures promote responsible travel.

-• Support conservation efforts, for example, via The Rainforest Site.
+• Support conservation efforts, as an example, via The Rainforest Site.

 Conscious Choices

 Mindful water use is good practice (shorter showers).
-Always drink water from the tap; it is safe and saves money on bottled water.
-Norway actively promotes electric automobiles and public transit to curb carbon emissions.
+Always drink tap water; it is safe and saves funds on bottled water.
+Norway actively promotes electric automobiles and public transport to curb carbon emissions.

 Next Up: Sustainable Travel in Oslo.
 Eco-Friendly, Responsible Tourism, Conservation